Allen-Bradley Servo Motor Repair

 During the assembly process each Allen-Bradley servo motor repair will be meggered at many different points.
 Some of our tests include:

-- Test to confirm there are no grounded electrical parts in the servo motor (megger test).
+- Evaluation to confirm there are no grounded electrical parts in the servo motor (megger test)

 Servotech uses software from Stegmann to reprogram new encoders that will function properly when they are run on one of our factory drives.